Mielone2Good/CleanDesk_AI/README.md

 ## 📌 About The Project

-**CleanDesk-AI** is a smart desktop/file organizer that uses semantic embeddings and unsupervised learning to cluster similar files into groups, based on their **content**, not filenames.
+**CleanDesk_AI** is a smart desktop/file organizer that uses semantic embeddings and unsupervised learning to cluster similar files into groups, based on their **content**, not filenames.
 This means your desktop or folder can be cleaned and structured automatically using AI/ML — no manual sorting needed.

 💡 Built for researchers, developers, and productivity geeks who want to bring structure to their chaotic folders.